 | v18.11 This feature was introduced in v18.11.

-Transact Manager sends transaction status events and applications rendered in the browser send user interaction events.
+Journey Manager sends transaction status events and applications rendered in the browser send user interaction events.
 These two sources support the detailed statistical analysis of user behavior within applications.